Acute Respiratory Distress Syndrome Workup

 As the condition progresses and the work of breathing increases, the partial pressure of carbon dioxide (PCO2) begins to rise and respiratory alkalosis gives way to respiratory acidosis.
 Patients on mechanical ventilation for ARDS may be allowed to remain hypercapnic (permissive hypercapnia) to achieve the goals of low tidal volume and limited plateau pressure ventilator strategies aimed at limiting ventilator-associated lung injury.

 To exclude cardiogenic pulmonary edema, it may be helpful to obtain a plasma B-type natriuretic peptide (BNP) value and echocardiogram.
-An BNP level of less than 100 pg/mL in a patient with bilateral infiltrates and hypoxemia favors the diagnosis of ARDS/acute lung injury (ALI) rather than cardiogenic pulmonary edema.
-The echocardiogram provides information about left ventricular ejection fraction, wall motion, and valvular abnormalities.[14]
+A BNP level of less than 100 pg/mL in a patient with bilateral infiltrates and hypoxemia favors the diagnosis of ARDS rather than cardiogenic pulmonary edema.
+The echocardiogram provides information about left ventricular ejection fraction, right ventricular function, wall motion, and valvular abnormalities.
+[18]

 Other abnormalities observed in ARDS depend on the underlying cause or associated complications and may include the following: